ezra-bible-app/ezra-bible-app/README.md

 <h1 align="center">Ezra Project</h1>
 <p align="center" style="font-style: italic">
-"For Ezra had set his heart to study the Law of the LORD, and to do it and to teach his statutes and rules in Israel."
+"For Ezra had set his heart to study the Law of the LORD,<br/>
+and to do it and to teach his statutes and rules in Israel."
 Ezra 7:10
 </p>

 <p align="center">